mattiasvillani/BayesLearnCourse/README.md

 The course will use the following book as the main course literature:

 * Gelman, Carlin, Stern, Dunson, Vehtari, Rubin (2014).
-Bayesian Data Analysis.
+Bayesian Data Analysis (BDA).
 Chapman & Hall/CRC: Boca Raton, Florida.
 3rd edition.
 Here is the [book webpage](http://www.stat.columbia.edu/~gelman/book/) and PDF.
-* Some chapters from a book that I am writing.
-[Here](https://github.com/mattiasvillani/BayesLearnCourse/raw/master/BayesBook/BayesBook.pdf) is a rough version of the first chapters.
-This book is at this stage more of a complement to the book 'Bayesian Data Analysis', but you may find it helpful.
-Warning: there will be typos at this stage.
+* Villani, M. (2020).
+Bayesian Learning (BL).
+First chapters of a book that I am writing is [here](https://github.com/mattiasvillani/BayesLearnCourse/raw/master/BayesBook/BayesBook.pdf).
+This is a very rough version with lots of typos, but may be useful as a complement to Gelman et al.
 * Additional course material linked from this page, such as articles and tutorial.

 The course schedule on TimeEdit is here: [Schedule](https://cloud.timeedit.net/su/web/stud1/s.html?tab=8&object=cevt_39757&type=courseevent&h=t).